Seamless SDK (Payment Web)

 textsAllows you to set custom button texts for card and non-card payment forms.

 yunoCreatePaymentPlaceholder function for creating a payment.
 This function will not be called but should be implemented.
+When creating the payment, you can include vault_on_success: true to enroll the payment method after a successful payment.
+See Enrolling payment methods for more details.

 yunoPaymentMethodSelectedCallback invoked when a payment method is selected, along with the method's type and name.